crust-project/crust/docs/configuration.md

 - Add `.crust/cohere-api-key.txt` to your `.gitignore`
 - The file should contain only the API key, no extra whitespace or comments

+In apps like Github Desktop, you can also uncheck the API key file before you put it in your .gitignore as a temporary fix.

 ## 🎨 Customization Options

 ### Prompt Customization